pebe-espana/NXTpi/README.md

     the rover should now move in a square of 26cm
     (4 x left turns followed by another square of 4 x right turns)

+    note that keyboard.txt is in src/exomy/config folder! so the following will get you there
+    >cd ../config

 ```
 ### Forthcoming developments planned

 - add command parsing for direct moves/turns in m and degrees in absolute or relative terms(as part of this add-in branch)
 - add sensors and subscriptions to these (hardware dependent, so to be added to ExoMy branch of this repository)